kitisakphengthar13-stack/person-zone-tracking/README.md

 ```

 This repository does not include model weights, videos, generated outputs, logs, or Git metadata.
 It does not download YOLO weights automatically.

-> This is a prototype, not a certified safety system.
-It is not a medical or ergonomic assessment tool.
-Current validation is automated code-level validation only; no real webcam, video, or YOLO model validation has been performed, and no real YOLO weights were loaded in tests.

 ---